SEER Certificate Requirements

 Students must complete three courses from the list below.
 In addition, students will take STGY 645: Responsible Business Practice Capstone, which is a 2-unit elective course and therefore does not replace the STGY 659/670C core courses as part of the MBA program.
 All courses listed below are two (2) units.

-The following courses are available at one of the regional campuses (Calabasas, Encino, Irvine, or West LA).
+The following courses are available at one of the regional campuses (Calabasas, Encino, Irvine, or West LA) in addition to the Malibu campus.

 |BSCI 635||Leadership and Ethics|